 Learn more about league tables for medical applications

 Jen was in doubt about her grades.
-Her school predicted her AAB, which excluded her from most med schools.
+Her school predicted her AAB, which excluded her from most medical schools.
 Jen was pretty sure she could get AAA if she worked hard enough and found focus, but it was a tall order.

 She spoke to her school's advisor, who suggested she use one of her choices on a university with lower entry requirements.
 Jen chose Central Lancashire, because it required AAB and wasn't too far from home.
 Her other choices were based on the location she wanted, which was in or around London.
 If the worst came to the worst, she would sacrifice the location to make sure she got a place.

 In the end, Jen got her As in Chemistry and Biology, but slipped in her non-science subject and ended up at Lancashire.
-If she hadn't been smart when weighing up her choices, Direct Entry Medicine wouldn't have been an option.
+If she hadn't been smart when weighing up her choices, direct entry medicine wouldn't have been an option.

 Here are some real examples…

-Medical school cohort size: Over 400 students
+Medical school cohort size: Over 400 students.

-Diversity: 11,000 international students from more than 160 countries
+Diversity: 11,000 international students from more than 160 countries.

-Extensive Clinical Experience: In hospital and community settings
+Extensive clinical experience: In hospital and community settings.

-Cultural Resources: Imperial War Museum, Whitworth Gallery, and more.
+Cultural resources: Imperial War Museum, Whitworth Gallery, and more.

-Medical school cohort size: 125 students
+Medical school cohort size: 125 students.

 Setting: A 560-acre parkland site 3 miles from the city centre and a stone's throw from the Yorkshire Dales.